 Don’t hide your serve!
 It counters the official table tennis rules.

 The umpire hand signals are very well explained by the official ITTF rules.

 There are 8 umpire hand signals that every players and umpire need to learn and understand.

 I’ve shown you some examples of the most used “illegal service” in table tennis.
 Here are some additional rules that you should know!

-Sometimes the umpire won’t explain you “word by word” how to serve.
+Sometimes the umpire won’t explain to you “word by word” how to serve.
 They just call a “fault serve” with their gestures.
-So here are the hand signals of umpire about the serving rule that you understand!
+So here are the hand signals of the umpire about the serving rule that you understand!